JamesPerreault/Covid-visualization/README.md

 This epository contains python code for visualizing covid data.
-Known issues are that the Maryland rest call for  covid data by zip code is broken.
-It will be fixed once a new link is available.
+Currently it focuses on Maryland covid cases by zipcode, with Washington DC added in as a whole.
+There is also a US States visualization.

 Two python packages are needed.
 They are:
 * [PyShp](https://pypi.org/project/pyshp/)